 DPhil – DPhil is the abbreviation Oxford (and some other universities, mainly Commonwealth) uses for “Doctor of Philosophy”.
 PhD is the more commonly used abbreviation.

-RC – Disability Rights Commission
+DRC – Disability Rights Commission

 DSA – Disabled Students’ Allowance